mdeniz/marcus_bikes/README.md

     # created_at and updated_at fields
     t.timestamps

-    # An unique index to avoid repetitions of source and target
+    # A unique index to avoid repetitions of source and target
     t.index [ :source_id, :target_id ], unique: true
   end
   ```